agouy/straf/docs/index.md

 ## And then there was STRAF {-}

-STRAF was born from the encounter of two scientists: a forensic geneticist and a population geneticist.
-In 2017, in Bern, Switzerland, Martin Zieger came to visit a population genetics lab, where Alexandre Gouy was pursuing his Ph.D. thesis at that time.
+__STRAF__ was born from the encounter of two scientists: a forensic geneticist and a population geneticist, in 2017, in the beautiful city of Bern (Switzerland).
+Martin came to visit a population genetics lab, where Alexandre was pursuing his Ph.D. thesis at that time.
+This encounter led to a fruitful collaboration when they realised that some tools used in population genetics could be leveraged by the forensics community.

 This encounter led to a fruitful collaboration when they realised that some tools used in population genetics could be leveraged by the forensics community.
 The